Shopify Compare At Price: What is it & How it Boosts Sales

 Okay so if you’ve made it this far, chances are you’ve a keen interest in how to use pricing to maximize sales.
 So, here’s 4 more simple strategies you can test for yourself.

-1. Offer Post-Purchase Discounts
+1. Offer a Discounted Sales Price Post-Purchase

 Pre-purchase discounts boost conversions.
 However, they also cut revenue.

-Following up every purchase with a an enticing post-purchase offer gives you the chance to squeeze more out of each sale.
+Following up every purchase with an enticing post-purchase offer gives you the chance to squeeze more out of each sale.

 For instance, if I discount a product from €50 to €30 I probably eat up a big chuck of my margin.
 But a tempting thank you page offer can instantly bump my average order value back up and reclaim (or even surpass) the initial profit discrepancy from the discount offer.